industrial-edge/notifier-getting-started/README.md

 - Installed System Apps Databus and S7 Connector
 - Installed Apps Data Service, Performance Insight and Notifier
 - Edge device is connected to PLC
-- TIA portal project for filling application available
+- TIA portal project loaded on PLC
 - Google Chrome (Version ≥ 72) or Firefox (Version ≥ 62)

 ### Used components